grasmash/composer-scaffold/README.md

 ## Usage

 Composer-scaffold is used by requiring `grasmash/composer-scaffold` in your project, and providing configuration settings in the `extra` section of your project's composer.json file.
 Additional configuration from the composer.jon file of your project's dependencies is also consulted in order to scaffold the files a project needs.
+Additional information may be added to the beginning or end of scaffold files, as is commonly done to `.htaccess` and `robots.txt` files.
+See [altering scaffold files](#altering-scaffold-files) for more information.

 ### Allowed Packages